 This recreation area has modern, handicap accessible restrooms.

-Hot shower available at all camping loops at no extra charge for registered campers.
-Handicap Accessible.
+Hot showers available at all camping loops at no extra charge for registered campers.
+Accessible.

 Nice spots for your gathering or a picnic are available on both sides of the lake.

 Single lane boat launch ramps are available on the east and west sides of the lake.
 Maximum of 10 H.P. gasoline engines are allowed.